Triangulation Independent Ptolemy Varieties: The invariant Ptolemy varieties

 A priori, the invariant Ptolemy varieties are only unions of quasi-affine subsets of $A(V(M))$. \begin{proposition} The invariant Ptolemy varieties are indeed varieties.
 Changing the triangulation changes the varieties by biregular isomorphisms. \end{proposition}

 \begin{proof} We prove this for $\overline P(\T)$; the proof for the other variants are identical.
 We must prove that $\overline P(\T)$ has an open affine cover.
-For each transitive partition $(\T,E)$ consider the triangulation $T(E)$ defined as follows: if $E$ is non-degenerate or mildly degenerate, $T(E)=\T$; if $E$ is moderately, or wildly degenerate, define $T(E)$ to be a triangulation $\T'$ as in Definitions~\ref{def:PtolemyModerate} or~\ref{def:PtolemyWild}, respectively.
+For each transitive edge set $(\T,E)$ consider the triangulation $T(E)$ defined as follows: if $E$ is non-degenerate or edge-degenerate, $T(E)=\T$; if $E$ is moderately, or simplex-degenerate, define $T(E)$ to be a triangulation $\T'$ as in Definitions~\ref{def:PtolemyModerate} or~\ref{def:PtolemyWild}, respectively.
 By definition, the invariant Ptolemy variety $\overline P(\T)$ is then given by

-Note that all transitive partitions $(T(E),F)$ in the above union are (at worst) mildly degenerate.
+Note that all transitive edge sets $(T(E),F)$ in the above union are (at worst) edge-degenerate.
 Let $W\in V(M)$ be the union of all $V(T(E))$, i.e.~$W$ is the set of virtual edges $e$ such that $e$ is an edge of one of the $T(E)$.
 By Proposition~\ref{prop:Embeddings}, we may regard $\overline\P(\T)$ as a subset of the finite dimensional affine space $A(W)$.
 Recall that $A(W)$ is given by a coordinate $c_e$ for each virtual edge in $W$.
-For a transitive partition $(\T',E')$ let
+For a transitive edge set $(\T',E')$ let